-All of Turkey's toll highways and bridges are being converted to the High-Speed Toll System (Hızlı Geçiş Sistemi, "Fast Transit System," or HGS) to increase the speed of traffic flow.
+All of Turkey's toll highways and bridges have been converted to the High-Speed Toll System (Hızlı Geçiş Sistemi, "Fast Transit System," or HGS) to increase the speed of traffic flow.
 This means that you cannot pay highway or bridge tolls with cash or credit card.
 Your vehicle, whether private or rented, must have an electronic toll-payment device.

 Pay Toll by HGS

 On virtually all toll highways and toll bridges such as Istanbul's Bosphorus Bridge you cannot pay the toll in cash or by credit card.
 You are required to be enrolled in the HGS automatic toll system.
-This means it must be equipped with either an electronic-chip sticker or a toll transponder (small plastic device) mounted at the top-center of the windscreen/windshield.
-These devices communicate with toll-tracking equipment mounted above the roadway, record your car's passage, and charge the toll to the car's account.
+This means the car you drive must be equipped with either an electronic-chip sticker or a toll transponder (small plastic device) mounted at the top-center of the windshield.
+These devices communicate with toll-tracking equipment mounted above the roadway, record your car's passage (via the license plate), and charge the toll to the car's account.

 If your car is not equipped with such a device, traffic cameras will record your passage and a substantial fine will be levied against the car's owner, or the car hire company will pass the toll to your credit card.

 Your Own Car

-In theory, if you drive a car registered in another country into Turkey that has foreign license plates, you can stop at the first PTT branch you come to, give them a photocopy of your auto registration document and your passport, be enrolled in the HGS system, and obtain an HGS registration sticker/label or an HGS registration card.
-Displayed in your front windshield/windscreen, these identify you to the HGS system.
+In theory, if you drive a car registered in another country into Turkey that has foreign license plates, you can stop at the first PTT branch you come to, give them a photocopy of your auto registration document and pay a nominal fee to be enrolled in the HGS system, and obtain an HGS registration sticker/label or an HGS registration card.
+Be sure to display these in your front windshield, as they identify you to the HGS system.

-You must then pay a minimum of TL30 to the credit of your HGS account to be used in payment of tolls.
+You must then pay a minimum credit to your HGS account to be used in payment of tolls.
 There are different rates depending on the vehicle class.
-For example, the minimum toll for a Class 1 vehicle such as a motorcycle, normal passenger car, pickup truck or minivan measuring no more than 3.20 meters (10.5 feet) between front and rear axles.
-The minimums for larger vehicles are higher, as the tolls are higher.
-More...)
+For example, the minimum toll for a Class 1 vehicle such as a motorcycle, normal passenger vehicles, pickup truck or minivan measuring no more than 3.20 meters (10.5 feet) between the front and rear axles.
+The toll rates for larger vehicle classes are higher.

-HGS = Hızlı Geçiş Sistemi, "High-Speed Passage System:" The new high-speed system implemented in 2013 allows you to pass at highway speed through the toll road area.
+HGS = Hızlı Geçiş Sistemi, "High-Speed Passage System:" The high-speed system allows you to pass at highway speed through the toll road area.
 The toll is automatically deducted as you pass through the toll gates.

-OGS = Otomatik Geçiş Sistemi, "Automatic Passage System:" the slow-speed automatic toll system whereby you drove slowly through a toll gate and your transponder can pay tolls by entering the automatic toll gates.
+OGS = Otomatik Geçiş Sistemi, "Automatic Passage System:" the slow-speed automatic toll system where you drive more slowly through a toll gate and your transponder can pay tolls by entering the automatic toll gates.